 The program fee includes

 - Class-day meals

-$8,000 CAD due upon acceptance of admission, and balance due in four installments – September, November, January and March
+$8,000 CAD is due upon acceptance of admission, and the balance is due in four installments – September, November, January and March

 For information about payment options, please contact firstname.lastname@example.org.